andy-byers/CalicoDB/doc/doc.md

 #include "calicodb/db.h"

 // This transaction was started earlier, in #manual-transactions.
 It must be
-// finished before the database can be checkpointed.
-Note that the bucket
+// finished before the database can be checkpointed. delete tx;
-// handle from earlier must not be used after this next line. delete tx;

 // Now we can run a checkpoint.
 See DB::run() for an API that takes away some